 While many of the adversarial attacks on a biometric system such as Trojan horse, replay, and man-in-the-middle attacks are common to any authentication system and can be addressed by borrowing ideas from secure password-based authentication schemes, there are two vulnerabilities that are more specific to biometric systems.
-One of them is the problem of spoofing [53], where the biometric sensor is presented with a counterfeit biometric trait [15,54,107].
+One of them is the problem of spoofing (Marcel et al., 2014), where the biometric sensor is presented with a counterfeit biometric trait (Matsumoto et al., 2002; Chingovska et al., 2012; Zhang et al., 2012).
 Spoof detection is a critical requirement, especially in unsupervised applications (e.g., authentication on a smartphone) where the presence of a user is not being monitored.
 The other major threat is the system security and user privacy issues arising from the leakage of biometric template information due to attacks on the template database.
-Intentional alteration of biometric traits in order to avoid identification [105] is also an emerging threat in some applications (e.g., international border crossing).
+Intentional alteration of biometric traits in order to avoid identification (Yoon et al., 2012) is also an emerging threat in some applications (e.g., international border crossing).
 It must be emphasized that biometric system security and user privacy concerns are important public perception issues, which can potentially derail the success of a biometric system deployment unless they are addressed comprehensively.